databrew/bk/documentation/odk_collect.md

 - The form will be submitted as soon as you have an internet connection

-For more details (complete, official documentation), see [here](https://docs.getodk.org/collect-install/)
+For more details see, [the official ODK Collect documentation](https://docs.getodk.org/collect-install/).